tunder-team/docs/src/pages/index.md

 3. Join the community on [Discord](https://discord.gg/WMGEb87syE)
 4. Become a [sponsor](https://github.com/marcotas) of the framework on [Github](https://github.com/marcotas)

-I'm already your fan if you read this line. :heart: :wink:
+I'm already your fan if you read this line. ❤️ 😉